MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \model, a novel fine-grained benchmark designed to evaluate the reasoning capabilities of VLMs by shifting the evaluation paradigm from final-answer correctness to process-level error detection. \model covers 24 reasoning s and two core evaluation tasks: Error-Type Classification and Error Presence Detection.
-Through extensive evaluation of 20 advanced VLMs, we find that even the strongest models exhibit significant limitations in identifying and classifying reasoning errors, with the top performer achieving only 66.47\% overall accuracy.
-We hope \model can stimulate further research toward building more reliable and interpretable multi-modal reasoning systems.
+In this paper, we introduce \model, a novel fine-grained benchmark designed to evaluate the reasoning capabilities of VLMs by shifting the evaluation paradigm from final-answer correctness to process-level error diagnosis. \model contains \num samples spanning 24 subdomains across six top-level domains and supports two core evaluation tasks: Error-Type Classification and Error Presence Detection.
+The current release is a controlled diagnostic stress-test built on reasoning chains with exactly one verified root-cause error.
+Through evaluation of 12 representative VLMs, we find that even the strongest models exhibit significant limitations in identifying and classifying reasoning errors, with the top performer achieving only 66.65\% overall accuracy.
+We hope \model can stimulate further research toward building more reliable and interpretable multi-modal reasoning systems, while verified clean chains and multi-error cascades remain important future extensions.